cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ##### Number of non-trivial assumptions taken that were not implied by prior ones (b)

-  Run options: `-mllvm -polly-remarks-minimal=true -Rpass-analysis=polly-scops`
+  Run options: `-mllvm -polly-remarks-minimal=true -Rpass-analysis=polly-SCoPs`

   Same as part *(a)* but with remark output limited to a minimum.
 This prevents the output of any already implied or trivial assumption.